Numerical Analysis of a Corrected Smagorinsky Model: Numerical Tests

 We start the initial condition by solving the Stokes problem.
 We compute up to final time $T_{final}=3$.
 Take $C_s=0.1, \mu=0.3, \delta$ is taken to be the shortest edge of all triangles $\approx 0.0112927$, Re=10,000.
 For Backward Euler \eqref{method}, we compute the following quantities:

 For Crank-Nicolson CNLE \eqref{cn-method}, we compute the following quantities:

-It can be seen from the Figure \cref{fig:be-cn}, model dissipation MD becomes negative sometimes for linearized Crank-Nicolson \eqref{cn-method} and MD are all positive for Backward Euler \eqref{method}.
-Only CNLE for Modified Smagorinksy has backscatter, which is consistent with the purpose of this model.
+It can be seen from the \cref{fig:be-cn}, model dissipation MD becomes negative sometimes for linearized Crank-Nicolson \eqref{cn-method} and MD are all positive for Backward Euler \eqref{method}.
+Only CNLE for the Corrected Smagorinksy has backscatter, which is consistent with the purpose of this model.
 Backward Euler has too much numerical diffusion, which makes it harder to see the backscatter from BE.

 In the \cref{fig:streamline}, we notice the flow becomes smoother as it approaches statistical equilibrium.